 If you have mild sleep apnea, you may not like the idea of sleeping with a CPAP machine.
-However, if you don’t take steps to resolve the problem now, your sleep apnea may get worse in the future.
-So, what are your options?
+However, if you don’t take steps to resolve the problem now, your sleep apnea may get worse.
+Thankfully there are some simple options available before you commit to a CPAP machine.
+This article is about one of those options: sleep apnea mouth guards.

-There are many benefits to using an anti-snoring mouth guard, and choosing one isn’t as difficult as you think.
+There are many benefits to using an anti-snoring mouth guard and choosing one isn’t as difficult as you think.
 They are an an excellent, inexpensive first step to solving your snoring issues.
+They may not work for everyone, but the best sleep apnea mouth guard should greatly reduce the symptoms in most people within a few days.

 Note: Elevating Seniors may be compensated through the links in the post below, but the opinions are our own.